mlflow.models

 • long_name – (Optional) The long name of the metric.
 For example, "root_mean_squared_error" for "mse".

-class mlflow.models.EvaluationResult(metrics, artifacts, baseline_model_metrics=None)[source]
+class mlflow.models.EvaluationResult(metrics, artifacts, baseline_model_metrics=None, run_id=None)[source]

 Bases: object